Junbol-Frontend-Mentor/Junbol-Frontend-Mentor-ip-address-tracker/README.md

 ### What I learned

-- Working with the Grid was a challenge.
-But gradually I am making progress.
-A good working grid is a combination of grid and flexbox settings.
+- Working with Chakra to add media queries

-- You need to grid area you containers not the items inside your containers.
+- Prepare the React app for deployment: package.json and vite.config.js

 ```